true-north-engineering/helm-file-utils/GOGUIDELINES.md

 #### 2.1.2.
 Functions Comments

-- Exported functions **MUST** have comments.
+- Exported functions must have comments.
-- Function comments **MUST** start with the name of the function and end in a period.
+- Function comments must start with the name of the function and end in a period.

 #### 2.1.3.
 Constant and Variable Comments

-- Exported variables and constants **SHOULD** have comments.
+- Exported variables and constants should have comments.
-- If there is a comment, it **MUST** begin with the name of what is being described and end in a period.
+- If there is a comment, it must begin with the name of what is being described and end in a period.
-- If constants/variables are related and grouped, you **SHOULD** use a single comment for the group:
+- If constants/variables are related and grouped, you should use a single comment for the group:

 ```go
 // Error codes returned by failures to parse an expression.